 Purpose This drill is designed to help running backs find the space between the linebackers.
 Set Up Set two bags five yards apart.
 Coach, quarterback, or another player, stands in front of

 Drill Type: Wide Receiver Drill Purpose This basic wide receiver drill for kids emphasizes good technique of good base, good reach, catch, and tuck.
-Diagram Execution The receiver turns his back and on command
+Diagram Execution The receiver turns his back and on

 Purpose This drill is great for not only improving a player’s agility, but also improves their reaction time, and teaches them that they should keep an eye on what’s happening with

 Play Type: Quarterback Drill Purpose To develop timing between the quarterback and receiver, teaching the quarterback how to lead the receiver.
-Setup The quarterback will stand at the line of scrimmage with a ball
+Setup The quarterback will stand at the line of scrimmage with

 Purpose: This team drill will help players to get in the proper stance pre-snap.
 It will also help them explode on the snap of the ball.
 Set Up: Players get in lines across

 Drill Type: Team Reaction Drill Purpose: Much of football is seeing and reacting as the play develops.
 This drill will help players learn to read and react.
-This is similar to the
+This is similar to